themando/EdainMobile/README.md

 If you implement Edain in your project, please use the following citation:

 `
 Adarsh, Vivek, Michael Nekrasov, Udit Paul, and Elizabeth M. Belding.
-"Estimation of congestion from cellular walled gardens using passive measurements."
+"Estimation of Congestion from Cellular Walled Gardens using Passive Measurements."
 IEEE Transactions on Mobile Computing (2021).
 `

 ```
 @article{adarsh2021TMC,
-  title={Estimation of congestion from cellular walled gardens using passive measurements},
+  title={Estimation of Congestion from Cellular Walled Gardens using Passive Measurements},
   author={Adarsh, Vivek and Nekrasov, Michael and Paul, Udit and Belding, Elizabeth M},
   journal={IEEE Transactions on Mobile Computing},
   year={2021},